 Fan-shaped and orange to reddish brown in color, reishi mushrooms (Ganoderma lucidum for us science geeks) are a rare find in nature, and were typically reserved for royalty when they were first used in Asian cultures thousands of years ago.
-Today, they're grown commercially and sold in a variety of formats, including tea, tinctures, capsules, and even hot cocoa, beauty products, and energy bars.
-And no, you won't find them hanging out in the produce aisle of Whole Foods—while reishi mushrooms can be eaten fresh, their woody texture and bitter taste aren't very palatable.
+Today, they're grown commercially and sold in a variety of formats, including reishi powder, reishi mushroom tea, reishi mushroom capsules, reishi mushroom extract or tinctures, and even hot coffee, beauty products, and energy bars.
+But no, you won't find them hanging out in the produce aisle of Whole Foods—while reishi mushrooms can be eaten fresh, their woody texture and bitter taste aren't very palatable.

-So why are they suddenly everywhere?
-"Reishi mushrooms are great for stimulating the immune system and liver function, producing an anti-inflammatory effect in the body, and have even been shown to reduce tumor growth," says Rachel Gargiulo, RD, a certified nutrition consultant at Nourishing Journey in Columbia, MD.
+So why are these functional foods suddenly everywhere?
+"Reishi mushrooms are great for stimulating the immune system and liver function, producing an anti-inflammatory effect in the body, and have even been shown to reduce tumor growth," says Rachel Gargiulo, RD, a Maryland-based certified nutrition consultant.

 Indeed, reishi mushrooms exhibit a full array of the qualities that make medicinal 'shrooms so buzzy—they're adaptogenic stress-soothers and high in antioxidants, which is why they've long been a staple of Eastern medicine.
 No wonder everyone in the wellness world seems to be hailing this king right now.
 Keep reading to learn what science says about reishi mushroom benefits.

 What are the health benefits of reishi mushrooms?

-While reishi mushrooms are generally safe for most people to experiment with, they can cause some side effects—digestive and otherwise—so you should consult with your doctor before taking them.
-(That goes double if you're pregnant, breast feeding, about to have surgery, or have any type of blood disorder or high/low blood pressure.)
+First things first: While reishi mushrooms are generally safe for most people to experiment with, they can cause some side effects—such as dizziness, dry mouth, itching, nausea, stomach upset, and rashes—so you should consult with your doctor before taking them.
+(That goes double if you're pregnant, breastfeeding, about to have surgery, or have any type of blood disorder or high/low blood pressure.)